merklebot/agent/readme.md

 }'
 ```

-All the previous steps could be done in interactive documentation at `{TENANT_NAME}.storage.api2.merklebot.com/docs`
+All the previous steps can be performed interactively using the documentation at `{TENANT_NAME}.storage.api2.merklebot.com/docs`

-From now on you need to use USER TOKEN instead of TENANT TOKEN.
+From now on, you need to use the **USER TOKEN** instead of the **TENANT TOKEN**.

 2. #### Insert you credentials in script

 Insert `USER_KEY`, `TENANT_NAME` and `FOLDER_PATH` to start uploading files to MerkleBot's Storage in `easy_upload.py` script

+3. #### Run the script
+Run `easy_upload.py`, it will upload all the files from `FOLDER_PATH` directory, as they will appear.

 ---
-# Check, Upload and Download files to Storage
+# Check, Upload and Download files
-With a `USER_KEY` you can work with files in storage.
+With a USER_KEY, you can work with files in storage.

 - Enlist uploaded files: